evert-arias/Android-Network-Utility/README.md

     override fun onCreate(savedInstanceState: Bundle?) {
         super.onCreate(savedInstanceState)
         setContentView(R.layout.activity_main)
-        // get the class's singleton
-        networkInfo = NetworkInfo.getInstance(this)
+        // get a singleton instance of the class networkInfo = NetworkInfo.getInstance(this)
-        // add a listener function
+        // add a listener
         networkInfo.addListener(this)
     }
 }